Director of Public Policy

 Kline most recently served as President of the National Association of Cannabis Businesses (NACB), the first self-regulatory organization for the high-growth cannabis industry.
 At the NACB, Andrew led the creation of national standards for the state-legal cannabis industry, oversaw its standards governance board, and led day to day operations and strategic planning.

 Kline has a deep and celebrated background in public policy, law enforcement, and coalition creation/management.
 He is renowned for his ability to create solutions to complex domestic and global public policy issues that appeal to both private and public constituencies.

 Prior to joining the NACB, Kline was Special Counsel for the Federal Communications Commission’s (FCC) Enforcement Bureau where he was responsible for high profile investigations and public policy negotiations affecting the telecommunications, internet, cable and satellite industries.
 He also served as Chief of Staff and Senior Advisor for Intellectual Property Enforcement in the Executive Office of the President [Obama] where he led public-private partnership and public policy efforts to address online trademark theft, copyright infringement, consumer safety, national security, and the protection of domestic business interests globally.

-Kline previously worked an Executive in Residence at American University’s School of Public Affairs where he taught graduate-level courses in public policy and law.
+Kline previously worked as an Executive in Residence at American University’s School of Public Affairs where he taught graduate-level courses in public policy and law.
 He also served as senior policy advisor to then-Senator Biden and Vice President Biden, and spent fourteen years as a federal prosecutor.

-Mr. Kline is admitted to the California, Colorado and District of Columbia Bars, and holds a Masters in Public Administration from Harvard University’s Kennedy School of Government.
+Mr. Kline is admitted to the California, Colorado and District of Columbia bars, and holds a Masters in Public Administration from Harvard University’s Kennedy School of Government.